ltieman/based/README.md

 class, which lets me not have to do all that work every time.
-While FastAPI and FastAPI utils have some peculiarities which seem to keep me from being able to have the API view class as inheritable as I'd like, This Crud class is fully inheritable, and only requires 2 extra lines of code to declare.
+While FastAPI and FastAPI utils have some peculiarities which seem to keep me from being able to have the API view class as inheritable as I'd like, This Crud class is fully inheritable, and only requires 2 extra lines of code to declare explicitly.

 ```python
 from app.models.base import BaseModel